aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/manage-logging-level.md

 By convention, loggers have the same name as the corresponding Java class.
-To get the name of the logger for a particular connector, use the connector\'s class name.
+To get the name of the logger for a particular connector, use the connector's class name.
 The class name is usually the first field of the connector configuration when you select a connector for creation in the Aiven Console.
 For example, the logger for the Debezium PostgreSQL® source connector is also its class name